yxuco/flogo-components/activity/jsmapper/README.md

 ```

 ## Transformation Expression
 In the transformation expression, Flogo data sources must be tagged as format of `{{$...}}`.
 On the Flogo UI, you can enter these tags by clicking the corresponding item in the list of "Available Data".
-You can then add the double curly brackets around the data tag.
+You can then add double curly brackets around the data tag.

-Except for these data tags, the expression syntax should match [JSONata](http://jsonata.org/) specification.
+Except for these data tags, the expression should match [JSONata](http://jsonata.org/) specification.
 The expression can use any of the JSONata [functions](http://docs.jsonata.org/string-functions), e.g., for string manipulation, and aggregation, etc.

-You can develop and test the JSONata expressions at http://try.jsonata.org/.
+You can develop and test JSONata expressions at http://try.jsonata.org/.

 This transformer activity does not support Golang functions at present.
-However, if it is necessary, it can be extended to support Golang functions and/or other custom JavaScript functions besides the core functions provided by JSONata.
+However, if it is necessary, it can be extended to support Golang functions, as well as other custom JavaScript functions besides the core functions provided by JSONata.

 ## Future Improvement
-The editor for the JSONata expression can be improved, so it can at least support multi-line strings.
+The editor for the JSONata expression can be improved, so it can at least support multi-line display.
 It would be even better if Flogo UI can generate the JSONata expression by visual drag-and-drop.